nanda-yo/aiogram3_fastapi_webhook/README.md

 There're some WIP API routes, and compiled vue/vite being served on "/", also WIP.

-repo missing .env file with the following content
+repo is missing .env file with the following content

 debug=False
 bot_token= "6352342342:adsfasdfasdfP-asdfasdfherh"